 Taking inspiration from the Anglo Saxon spiral designs in the Staffordshire Hoard exhibition and linking it to jewellery making, I was asked to teach 2 spiral jewellery making workshops for the Leeds Royal Armouries Museum in July and August 2016 as part of their Warrior Treasures exhibition.

 It was a pleasure and an honour to be able to combine teaching jewellery making with my interest in the Anglo Saxons.
-It also mean’t I’d have another opportunity to visit the Staffordshire Hoard Warrior Treasures exhibition.
+It also meant I’d have another opportunity to visit the Staffordshire Hoard Warrior Treasures exhibition.

-Anglo Saxon design is fascinating and its so intricate.
-I’m especially interested in ancient civilizations in particular their art and design, as I studied design for 3 years at college (this was followed by working as an in-house designer for a number of years, before retraining as a teacher.
-I also studied silversmithing for 5 years part-time at college and have been making jewellery for over 25 years).
+A bit about my background, I studied design for 3 years at college, followed by working as an in-house designer for a number of years, before retraining as a teacher.
+I also studied silversmithing for 5 years part-time at college and have been making jewellery for a long time (since my teens).

 Some of the super spiral jewellery created by the students on these workshops:

-Samantha, jewellery artist x
+Sam Rowena, jewellery artist x